getify/You-Dont-Know-JS/this & object prototypes/ch2.md

 }
 ```

-This simple helper clearly cannot provide a way for a `new` operator call to override the hard-binding to `obj`.
+If you reason about how the helper's code works, it does not have a way for a `new` operator call to override the hard-binding to `obj` as we just observed.

 But the built-in `Function.prototype.bind(..)` as of ES5 is more sophisticated, quite a bit so in fact.
 Here is the (slightly reformatted) polyfill provided by the MDN page for `bind(..)`: